28th Sunday in Ordinary Time Year B

 The Book of Wisdom, attributed to King Solomon, was likely written in the first century BCE during the Hellenistic period in Alexandria, Egypt.
 It aimed to strengthen Jewish faith amidst Greek cultural influence and Seleucid mistreatment.
 The book emphasizes that true wisdom comes from God, encouraging us to seek His guidance daily.
 It teaches the importance of living a virtuous life and making good choices according to God’s plan.
 The book also offers comfort and hope, assuring us of life after death and God’s eternal justice.
 The First Reading for the 28th Sunday in Ordinary Time Year B is Wisdom 7:7-11.

-The prayer based on Psalm 90 for the 28th Sunday in Ordinary Time Year B praises God’s eternal nature and seeks His guidance to use our days wisely.
+Psalm 90 is the responsorial psalm for the 28th Sunday in Ordinary Time Year B It praises God’s eternal nature and seeks His guidance to use our days wisely.
 It acknowledges God’s constant presence and care, despite our lives seeming insignificant in comparison.
-The prayer asks for forgiveness and mercy for past mistakes and seeks guidance on how to serve God effectively, expressing joy in serving Him.
+The psalm asks for forgiveness and mercy for past mistakes and seeks guidance on how to serve God effectively, expressing joy in serving Him.

 Understanding the Book of Hebrews